hashicorp/terraform/website/source/docs/providers/azurerm/r/public_ip.html.markdown

 The following arguments are supported:

-* `name` - (Required) Specifies the name of the availability set.
+* `name` - (Required) Specifies the name of the Public IP resource .
 Changing this forces a new resource to be created.

-* `resource_group_name` - (Required) The name of the resource group in which to create the availability set.
+* `resource_group_name` - (Required) The name of the resource group in which to create the public ip.

 * `location` - (Required) Specifies the supported Azure location where the resource exists.
 Changing this forces a new resource to be created.